Quileute: Quileute Tribal School

 The Quileute Tribal School serves K-12 tribal and non-tribal students from La Push, Forks, and the Hoh Reservation.
 The school has an elected five member school board and a hired superintendent.
 In 2020-2021 131 students from 14 different tribal heritages were enrolled.
 The school is currently the focus of the organization 'Move to Higher Ground' which hopes to relocate the school outside of the current tsunami zone.
-Ground was broken on July 1, 2020 for a new campus.
-Classes are set to begin in the new campus in fall of 2022.
+Ground was broken on July 1, 2020, for a new campus.
+Classes began in the new campus in fall of 2022.

-Quileute Tribe in Fiction
+Quileute tribe in fiction

 In Susan Sharpe's 1991 novel Spirit Quest, eleven-year-old Aaron Singer spends part of his summer vacation on the Quileute Indian Reservation in Washington.
 There he becomes friends with Robert, a Quileute boy.
 At the encouragement of his family, who no longer incorporate many of their traditions into daily life, Robert attends tribal school to learn the Quileute language and culture.
 At Aaron's urging, the boys go together on their version of a "spirit quest", where Aaron finds and saves a trapped eagle.
 Though he admires and respects Robert's culture, Aaron realizes that he can never be a part of it the way Robert is.
 Aaron's initially romantic view is replaced by deeper understanding.

 Stephenie Meyer's Twilight series features Jacob Black and other werewolf characters, all fictional members of the Quileute tribe and residents of La Push.
-It has been heavily criticized for its negative depiction of native people and culture and the incorrect telling of the Quileute stories.
+It has been heavily criticized for its negative depiction of native people, their culture and the incorrect telling of the Quileute stories.
 The Quileute tribe received no compensation from Twilight, despite their name and culture being appropriated.
 The Burke Museum created a website to combat all the misconceptions and educate fans about the truth of the Quileute tribe.

 Historian Daniel Immerwahr posits that the Fremen in Frank Herbert's Dune are based on Herbert's interactions with Henry Martin, or Han-daa-sho, a fisherman who lived on the Quileute reservation in La Push, Washington.